ashandoak/ashandoak.github.io/README.md

 [5] Simon Clews.
 2013.
 Making the Most of Your Three Minutes.
 3MT: The Three Minute Thesis.
 Retrieved January 27, 2022 from https://wp.auburn.edu/graduate_school/wp-content/uploads/files/3MT/Simon_Clews_3MT_guide.pdf

 [6] Navid Alamati et al. 2019.
 Minicrypt Primitives with Algebraic Structure and Applications.
 In *Annual International Conference on the Theory and Applications of Cryptographic Techniques* 2019 May 19 (pp. 55-82).
 Springer, Cham. https://ia.cr/2019/108

+[7] Martin-Lof, Per.
+1984.
+Constructive mathematics and computer programming.
+In *Philosophical Transactions of the Royal Society of London.
+Series A, Mathematical and Physical Sciences 312, no. 1522* (pp. 501-518). https://doi.org/10.1098/rsta.1984.0073

 ***

 [Back to top](#overview)